-5. Banks/DFIs shall review, at least on a quarterly basis, the collectability of their loans/ advances portfolio and shall properly document the evaluations so made.
-Shortfall in provisioning, if any, determined, as a result of quarterly assessment shall be provided for immediately in their books of accounts by the banks/DFIs on quarterly basis.
+5. Banks & DFIs shall review, at least on a quarterly basis, the collectability of their loans/ advances portfolio and shall properly document the evaluations so made.
+Shortfall in provisioning, if any, determined, as a result of quarterly assessment shall be provided for immediately in their books of accounts on quarterly basis.